• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Departing editor rips bosses in disguised column

-What about the fact that this "fuck you" is rather long, pointless and rambling?
+What about the fact that this "fork you" is rather long, pointless and rambling?
 He starts to make a point in the last 7-8 graphs but before that it reads like an old man shouting at the rain.

 I'll admit the use of first names put me off.
 The entire thing was extremely personal.
-And, yeah, it's a long, rambling "Fuck you" that will probably black-ball the guy from most employers.
+And, yeah, it's a long, rambling "fork you" that will probably black-ball the guy from most employers.
 It had clearly been festering for a long time, however, and if you're willing to do down in flames like that, more power and such.

 Except it's not more power.
 The person who does something like that thinks it is when he's doing it.
 It never pays off.